pamsilva/test-cicd-flask-docker/README.md

 # test-cicd-flask-docker

-Trying docker in a context of CI/CD, and playing with it all.
+Trying docker, flask and postgres in a context of CI/CD, and playing with it all.

 ### TODOS:
 - Make tests run on a separate build job.